 Lemon

 Used throughout the Longevity Diet as a flavoring in beverages and as a dressing for vegetables.
-Also a source of vitamin C. Recommended: ½ lemon squeezed into tea or coffee; as dressing for cooked ve
+Also a source of vitamin C. Recommended: ½ lemon squeezed into tea or coffee; as dressing for cooked vegetables.

 Why It Matters for Longevity